bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 All right, yes, so hello everyone.
 My name is Cygnet and for the last two years or so I've been interested in silent payments.
-I think it's going to sort of nerd slide me for like two years now.
+I think it's going to sort of nerd snipe me for like two years now.
 More specifically, me together with Sosthene, we have been working on a specific type of silent payments wallet, which we call, I guess, a sovereign silent payments wallet.
 So yeah, I'm going to talk about that, but before I'm talking about my wallet and to give you a good idea of why it's sovereign, I think it's first important to give a quick overview of what silent payments itself actually is.